Skip to main content Skip to site navigation

 Existing SCOHR users:

-1. If you forget your password, simply click the “Forgot Password?” button on SCOHR’s main page, and you will receive an email from “SCOHR” (noreply@ab1433.org) with the subject: “Ab1433.org Password Reset Request.”
-Click the link in the email to reset your password.
+1. If you forget your password, simply click the “Forgot Password?” button on SCOHR’s main page, and you will be asked to enter in the email associated with your account.
+You will receive an email from “SCOHR” (noreply@ab1433.org) with the subject: “Ab1433.org Forgot Password.”
+Sometimes it takes a few hours for the email to arrive.
+The email will contain your username, and a link to create a new password.
 The email link to create a password expires, so reset your password immediately after receiving the email.

 Entering data in SCOHR